malaysia-ai/Elasticsearch/README.md

 }
 ```

-But you are in Jupyterhub, you can curl directly to [http://localhost:9200](http://localhost:9200),
+But if you are in https://jupyterhub.malaysiaai.ml/, you can request directly to http://localhost:9200,

 ```bash
 curl http://localhost:9200